What Evidence Is Critical in Defending a Murder Charge?

 Effectively presenting evidence is just as important as gathering it.

-Highlight Doubts: Any inconsistencies or gaps in the prosecution's case should be emphasized to create reasonable doubt in the minds of jurors.
+• Highlight Doubts: Any inconsistencies or gaps in the prosecution’s case should be emphasized to create reasonable doubt in jurors’ minds.

-Challenge Credibility: Through cross-examination and expert analysis, the defense can question the reliability of witness testimony or forensic methods.
+• Challenge Credibility: Through cross-examination and legal analysis, the defense can question the reliability of witness testimony or forensic methods.

 Final Thoughts